issam-assiyadi/XO-game/README.md

 # XO Game in C++ #

-This is a simple Tic-Tac-Toe game developed in C++.
-It allows two players to play the classic game of Tic-Tac-Toe on the command line.
+This is a simple XO (Tic-Tac-Toc) game developed in C++.
+It allows two players to play the classic game of XO on the command line.

 ## Features ##